 Students will be expected to demonstrate evidence of appropriate research and understanding, the ability to apply appropriate critical analysis to selected examples.
 Students will also be expected to organise their material into a coherent argument that addresses specific questions or concerns, or tests a proposition.

 2. Major Research Project.

-Students will integrate theoretical research with practical experiment/research to produce an outcome which combines a text of 3-4,000 words with the production of visual material which together address specific research objectives.
+Students will integrate theoretical research with practical experiment/research to produce an outcome which combines a written piece of work with the production of visual material which together address specific research objectives.